Grafikart/BlogMVC/readme.md

 * code for php >= 5.4 (it means you can use <?= !)
 * Post content is written using Markdown, you have to include a plugin (homemade or not) to convert this Markdown into HTML.
 (It's used to show how plugin work within each framework).
 * You have to login to access to the backend.
 The login is "admin" and the password is "admin" (use the users table to manage user).
-* Pagination is limited to 5 posts.
+* Pagination is limited to 5 posts per page.
 * Posts and Comments are ordered this way : the newer first.
 * Data has to be validated before saving (for Post and Comments, see the *database structure* section), there is no "antispam" for the comment submission.
-* The blog has a sidebar that is the same for every page and you have to cache it (the cache has to be deleted when a post is saved/deleted)
+* The blog has a sidebar that is the same for every page
 * Finally you have to create a readme.md to explain how to setup your framework and the requirements.